DaveAldon/davealdon-deprecated/_posts/2019-10-28-Ascension-and-Pentecost-in-the-Old-Testament.md

 ### What This Means for Us

 We’ve seen the ascension, the Pentecost, and Jesus in the Old Testament.
 So what if Jesus was talking to Samson’s parents?
 So what if the Holy Spirit became available to Samson after Jesus ascended in fire?
 Why does this matter?
 It serves as an illustration of the great things the Holy Spirit can help us do, and it’s a warning of what happens when we reject God.
 Samson is a highly relatable person who has access to great power provided by the Holy Spirit.
 His life is full of betrayal, mistakes with women, overbearing influences he gives into, and high expectations from his family raising him as a strict Nazarite.
-But even in his failure, even when God fought against him and took away his strength, we can see that God was still waiting for him to finally return and restore him.
+But even in his failure, even when God fought against him and took away his strength, handing him over to his enemies, we can see that God was still waiting for him to finally return and restore him.
 Although Samson died in the end, he died like the thief on the cross, who said:

 > “And we indeed are suffering justly, for we are receiving what we deserve for our deeds.” - Luke 23:41